PseudoPau/ThesisLog/Writing/Operational Manual V2(W7).md

 ![](https://cdn.discordapp.com/attachments/1045538819161731102/1045762748396613652/PseudoPaul_spiral_staircase_leading_people_from_Mordenism_to_Gl_3fba9751-6324-463e-b328-35e9596deefa.png)
 *`spiral staircase leading people from Mordenism to Globalization with Anthropocene at left, Territory at right, Exit at the top, Security at the bottom, Contemporaneity within the hand`* | Ghost Author: MidJourney[^a] + Tarkovsky[^h]

-In this component, we start to think about motion, and audience.
+In this component, we start to think about the space where everything could happen.
 We are building stages to hold the artifacts from mission 01.
 Time, velocity and acceleration need to be taken into account.
-Motion is important.
-Relation need to be clarified.
+Scale and relation need to be clarified.
 Remember to keep the idea simple and straightforward.
 Get rid of the branches and focus on the main storyline.
 Keep the chaos in order.

 ### On Shelf ###